selwynpolit/d9book/book/php.md

 ## Deep merge arrays with numeric keys

 While searching for a way to merge two arrays with numeric keys, I found this [information on PHP.net](https://www.php.net/manual/en/function.array-merge-recursive.php).
-Unfortunately `array_merge_recursive()` does not work with numeric keys.
+Unfortunately, `array_merge_recursive()` does not work with numeric keys.
 The following code (from 12 years ago) is a solution to the problem.
 I did use ChatGPT to modernize the code for PHP 8.

 ```php